Travis Fulton: Boxing career

 In parallel to his MMA career, Fulton has also boxed professionally since 1999, mainly in the Midwestern circuit, often serving as a trial horse for up-and coming fighters such as Tye Fields, Chris Koval, Brian Minto, David Rodriguez, Albert Sosnowski, Chauncy Welliver, Travis Walker, Alonzo Butler, and Steve Collins (not the famous Irish boxer).
 While not as prolific as his MMA career, he has had 75 professional boxing matches, racking up a record of 25 wins against 48 losses and 2 draws, with twenty-three of his wins coming by way of knockout.

 Personal life

-Fulton lived alone in rural Iowa and had one daughter and had second, much younger child with a different woman, he was paying child support on.
+Fulton lived alone in rural Iowa and had one child.
 He wrote his autobiography in 2017 which has not been published.

-Federal child pornography charges

-On February 17, 2021, Fulton was charged with possession of child pornography, as well as the sexual exploitation of a child.
-Per the charging document, Fulton had attempted to get a minor under the age of 18 to "engage in sexually explicit conduct for the purpose of producing visual depictions of such conduct" and was also accused of receiving and attempting to receive child pornography via "interstate and foreign commerce".
-He was alleged to have possessed and attempted to possess child pornography through a USB drive transported across state lines between November 2018 and November 2020.
-If convicted, Fulton would have faced up to 70 years in prison.
-According to court records, Fulton made his first court appearance on February 19 with the United States District Court for the Northern District of Iowa in Cedar Rapids.
-He pleaded not guilty to one count of sexual exploitation of a child, one count of possession of child pornography, and one count of receipt of child pornography.

 Death

 While in custody for the child pornography charges, Fulton, age 44, was found dead by deputies at the Linn County Jail on the morning of July 10, 2021.
 The cause of death was suicide by hanging.
-An investigation into his death is underway, with an autopsy still pending.
+The Sheriff of Linn County later reported his autopsy cause of death as strangulation.